Contents > 4 The SDMetrics User Interface > 4.4 The View 'Metric Data Tables' > 4.4.1 Highlighting Outliers

 This option highlights values above or below a given percentile.
 For instance, you may choose to highlight, in each column, the metric values equal or above the 95th percentile for the respective metric.
 This highlights the top 5% metric values in each column.

 SDMetrics calculates percentiles using the empirical distribution function with averages.
-The list of percentiles in the dropdown menu is configurable, see Section 4.16.2 "Percentiles".
+The list of percentiles is configurable, see Section 4.16.2 "Percentiles".

 Distance from the mean